[Published in Miscellaneous: Writing Inspired by the Hunterian]

 I remember Helena as I walk a narrow corridor in Glasgow.
 I am at a storage house on Thurso Street.
 We are investigating the hidden collections of the Hunterian archives.
 My hair is tied back because it might unbalance ancient artifacts.
 I have taken off my earrings and rings and bracelets and necklaces.
 The enthusiastic curator asks us what we are interested in.
 Doors and keys and maps, I say.
 I am interested in these because they make an appearance in my writing and I am hungry for unlikely sources that may inspire me, and the novel growing inside.

 Sally Anne says she has something for me.
-Amongst the plethora of objects, I see something tall resting against the wall, covered with white linen.
+Amongst the plethora of objects, there is something tall resting against the wall, covered with white linen.
 She unveils it and I see a wooden structure with etchings on it, and ancient carved figures.
 Sally Anne tells me this is a small part of a much bigger door, and that it is from New Zealand.

 Usually I cannot concentrate on papers presented within my penal.
 But Helena’s speech lifts the anxiety off my upcoming presentation.